North Macedonia Trip Cost: €30-150 or $34-172 a Day 2026

 Food and kafanas

 Eating is a genuine bargain, and it’s one of the country’s great pleasures.
-Working from Numbeo’s Skopje figures (source):
+These are spot-checked against real menus and current Macedonian reporting, not a single averaging site:

 - Bakery / street food: a burek (filled filo pie) or a slice runs about €1-2 - a full breakfast for pocket change.